Authenticating from Active Directory using RADIUS/NPS¶

 Check Event Viewer¶

-When a RADIUS authentication attempt is answered by the server, NPS logs to the System log in Event Viewer with the result of the authentication request.
-If access is denied, the reason it was denied is logged.
+When NPS handles a RADIUS authentication request it creates a log entry in the Security log in Event Viewer with the result of the authentication request.
+If it denies access, it logs the reason in the event log.